raymondlouie/MPF-BML/README.md

 `J_MPF_BML =BML_run(J_MPF(:),msa_bin_unique,weight_seq_unique,num_mutants_combine_array,options_BML);`

-where the inputs are the same as those in MPF_run, with the exception of the first argument, which is a flattened fields/couplings vector which initalizes the BML algorithm.
+where the inputs are the same as those in MPF_run, with the exception of the first argument J_MPF(:), which is a flattened fields/couplings vector which initalizes the BML algorithm.

 Any questions or comments, please email raylouie@hotmail.com